vishrut/Rubyjack/README.md

 *  You will only see the commands for doubling down and split if you have enough money
 *  No hole card.
 Dealer does not peek.

+You can have a look at the Rdoc generated docs for more info.

 Have fun!